600 HIGHWAYMEN

 “Takes a simple premise and turns it into magic.” – The New Yorker

-World Premiere (Full Production) – On The Boards, Seattle, WA, September 2020
+World Premiere PART ONE: A PHONE CALL – On The Boards, Seattle, WA, September 2020

-A piece that reimagines and reconnects live-ness, built for right now.
-In a time when we’re accustomed to division, when isolation is required, A Thousand Ways the latest theater project by Obie Award winning 600 HIGHWAYMEN, offers a chance to experience new ways of coming together.
-This quietly radical experiment is a three part journey that takes place over several months, with each distinct installment presenting a new chance at making simple contact with a stranger.
+A THOUSAND WAYS is a triptych of performances that explore the line between strangeness and kinship, distance and proximity, and how the most intimate assembly can become profoundly radical.
+In a time when we’re accustomed to division, when isolation is required, A THOUSAND WAYS offers a chance to experience new ways of coming together.
+This quietly radical experiment is a three part journey that takes place over several days, weeks, or months, with each distinct installment presenting a new chance at making simple contact with a stranger.
 This is a path toward finding our way again.
 Something will be broken.
 Something will be built.

 600 HIGHWAYMEN provides the instructions, the map, the recipe.
 All we need is you.